Installomator/Installomator/README.md

 ### Interactively in the command line

-The script will require at least one argument.
-If more than one argument is given, it will _ignore_ all but the last argument.
+The script will require one argument.

 The argument can be `version` or `longversion` which will print the script's version.